 - 1 white or yellow onion, halved and sliced thin into half moons

 - In a large sauté pan over medium-high heat, add the oil and warm until shimmering.
-Add the pork and sear until a crust forms, about 4 minutes.
-Rotate to sear all the sides and the ends.
-To sear the ends, you may need to hold the pork with tongs and keep it in place.
+Sprinkle the pork with salt and add the meat to the pan.
+Sear the pork until a crust forms, about 4 minutes per side.
+After one side sears, rotate to sear all the sides and the ends.
+To do the ends, you may need to hold the pork with tongs and keep it in place.

-- To crisp the pork, place it in a single layer on a sheetpan and broil on the top rack of the oven until slightly browned and caramelized on the edges of the meat, about 1 minute.
+- To crisp the pork, place the shredded meat in a single layer on a sheetpan and broil on high on the top rack of the oven until slightly browned and caramelized on the edges of the meat, about 1 minute.

 - Serve with corn tortillas, cilantro, avocado, jalapeños, tomatillo salsa, pickled red onions and hot sauce.